debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/lorawan-traffic/downlink-lorawan-unicast-packets.md

 This topic also applies to multicast and passive roaming downlinks.
-For more information, see [Downlink LoRaWAN® multicast packets](downlink-lorawan-multicast-packets.md) and [Passive roaming LoRaWAN® packets](passive-roaming-lorawan-packets.md).
+For more information, see [Downlink LoRaWAN® multicast packets](downlink-lorawan-multicast-packets) and [Passive roaming LoRaWAN® packets](passive-roaming-lorawan-packets).

 | Metadata                 | Description                                                                                                                                                                    |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |